 - Always use hand sanitizer before eating if there is no place to wash your hands with soap and water.

-- If something looks extremely dirty, uncooked, or bug ridden, it is best to avoid it.
+- If something looks extremely dirty, uncooked, or bug ridden, it very well could be.
+Use your instincts.
+It is likely best to avoid it.

 Steps to Safe Street Food Enjoyment